rcy1314/nand/README.md

 * World

-This would be for default dark with category Technology
+This would be for default dark with category Technology.

 `<iframe class="rss" src="https://acktic.github.io?dark=1&cat=Technology"></iframe>`